devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles.md

 ---
-title: Creating devfiles with templates
+title: Creating devfiles
-description: Creating devfiles with templates
+description: Creating devfiles
 ---

 Most dev tools can utilize the devfile registry to